Multi-faceted light pollution modelling and its application to the decline of artificial illuminance in France: Ground radiance measurement

 The VIIRS-DNB instrument provides ground radiance measurements at night for the entire Earth every day.
 The exact local time of the measurement can vary between approximately 0:30~am and 2:30~am, depending on the observing angle of the satellite.
 We refer to this time period, where artificial lighting is usually dimmest, as ``middle of the night''.
 The DNB camera operates in the visible to near-infrared spectral range of 0.5–0.9~µm and it has a spatial resolution of $\approx$750~m.
 As a compromise between computation resources and sampling the observing resolution, we applied a 500~m binning to maps throughout this work.
 We worked in the EPSG:2154 projection, which is well suited for metropolitan France.

-As satellite observations are often hampered by cloudy weather conditions, monthly- or yearly-averaged composite images are often used.
-These are also provided by NASA's Black Marble calibration pipeline v2.0 \cite{ROMAN2018113, BlackMarbleV2}.
+We used data processed by NASA's Black Marble calibration pipeline v2.0 \cite{ROMAN2018113, BlackMarbleV2}.
+This pipeline provides ground radiances, which have already been corrected for atmospheric absorption and scattering.
+As satellite observations are often hampered by cloudy weather conditions, monthly- or yearly-averaged composite images are also provided.
 For the present study, we aimed to obtain images with a low noise that cover a long time period.
 We therefore split the DNB data into two 6-year time periods, from 2013-2018 and 2019-2024, and averaged their yearly composite images.
 In order to avoid spurious or ephemerous lights, we only considered radiance which where detected in at least two out of the six years.

 In addition to the standard radiance averaged over all observing angles, the Black Marble pipeline also provides the ground radiance measured in near-nadir (0-20 degrees) and off-nadir (40-60 degrees) observations.
 We quantify the difference between the near-nadir to off-nadir radiances with the asymmetry factor $ASY = \frac{RAD_{near-nadir} - RAD_{off-nadir}}{RAD_{near-nadir} + RAD_{off-nadir}}$.
 As can be seen in figure \ref{fig:rad_ratio}, the emission asymmetry varies significantly in France and is typically higher in the centres of cities.
 This is expected due to the masking of horizontal emission by large buildings and has been observed before \cite{2019RSEnv.23311357L}.
 Later, we will use this information to constrain our emission function.